essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components/content-break.md

     <div class="content-break-small"></div>

-## When to use Content breaks
+## When to use content breaks

-Use Content breaks to break up a page that has differne content of information.
+Use content breaks to break up a page that has different content of information.

-## When not to use a Content break
+## When not to use a content break

-Do not use Content breaks to break up paragraphs within a body of text or divide up forms.
+Do not use content breaks to break up paragraphs within a body of text or divide up forms.

-## How to use Content breaks
+## How to use content breaks

 They should be used to:
 <ul>